Kelari, a Greek restaurant in Dragalevtsi, Sofia, which does not impress.

 Open hours: Mon-Sun 12:00-24:00

-Are you looking for info on good restaurants, hotels and any nice places around the world and in our country?
+Are you looking for info about good restaurants, hotels and any nice places around the world and in our country?
 Then dig into the categories of placescases.com to find something just for you.

 Do you ever wonder how some places are so very different from others in service, environment, as a general experience?
 This means you are also interested like me in the topic of The Experience Economy by Pine and Gilmore.
-I’ve tried to recognize those places which apply it in practice its principles, whether deliberately or accidentally, and I think it is worth to consider them.
-Right click on category The Experience Economy
+I constantly add to my collection reviews about those of them, which practice its principles, no matter deliberately or accidentally.
+If you are curious to understand which are they, explore category The Experience Economy.